THE AMP MODS

 BlackVue DR900X-2CH

-The community standard for Tesla owners who want the best.
-4K front, 1080p rear, built-in LTE for cloud connectivity via the BlackVue Cloud app.
-You can pull footage remotely from anywhere, get live view when parked, and receive alerts when Sentry Mode-style parking events happen.
+The community standard for Tesla owners who want the absolute best.
+4K front (UHD 3840x2160), 1080p rear, built-in LTE for cloud connectivity via the BlackVue Cloud app.
+You can pull footage remotely from anywhere, get live view when your car is parked, and receive push notifications when Sentry Mode-style parking events occur.

 Vantrue E2 Lite

 Strong runner-up.
-4K front, 2K rear, much lower price than BlackVue.
-GPS built-in, solid parking mode, excellent image quality for the price.
-The companion app isn't as polished as BlackVue but the footage quality is genuinely impressive.
+4K front, 2K rear, significantly lower price than BlackVue.
+GPS built-in, solid parking mode, and excellent image quality for the price.
+The companion app isn't as polished as BlackVue, but the footage quality is genuinely impressive for the price point.

 Tier 2: The Practical Midrange